vishalagg/ThanksGivingDinner_US/README.md

 * Count for main dishes.
 * Figure out about pies people dishes.
 * What is the role of distance or how far the people can travel for Thanksgiving.
-* Correlating income of peoples.
+* Correlating income of people.

 and many *more*.